Indy Neidell: World War Two

-With The Great War project coming to a close in November 2018, Indy Neidell and Spartacus Olsson prepared for an equivalent YouTube project focusing on World War II, which they would produce themselves through their own TimeGhost channel (unlike The Great War) with a projected start date for 1 September 2018.
+With The Great War project coming to a close in November 2018, Indy Neidell and Spartacus Olsson prepared for an equivalent YouTube project focusing on World War II, which they would produce themselves through their own TimeGhost channel (unlike The Great War) with a projected start date for September 1, 2018.
 Accounting for the war's longer duration and larger scope for this independent project without the participation of Mediakraft Networks, it is a collaboration of various channels: TimeGhost will focus on a weekly series on the general historical events of the war in the European and Pacific Theatres of the war.
 To raise the money need for the project, a successful Kickstarter campaign was launched which raised $63,816 (€54,380).
 With those funds available, a new studio was built from the ground up in its own building and arrangements were made with media providers such as Reuters News Service for archival footage.

 The series also has an Instagram account which runs parallel to it and follows the events of World War II on a day-by-day basis.
-The series also has a Twitter account which follows the events of the World War II, with discussions on relevant parallels drawn between World War II and the present as well as myth-busting common misconceptions.
-As of 15 August 2024, the YouTube channel has received more than 308 million views and has over 1.12 million subscribers.
+The series also has a X account which follows the events of the World War II, with discussions on relevant parallels drawn between World War II and the present as well as myth-busting common misconceptions.
+As of September 2026, the YouTube channel has received more than 390 million views, 1.18 million subscribers and 1,338 videos uploaded.

-The World War II project officially ended on September 2, 2024, 79 years after the signing of the Japanese Instrument of Surrender which ended World War II.
+The World War II project officially ended on September 2, 2024, exactly 79 years after the signing of the Japanese Instrument of Surrender which ended World War II.
+Since then, the channel has continued to upload new content focusing in detail on events surrounding the second World War including the Rise of Hitler, the death of Democracy, and specific battles, campaigns, and equipment.